Beckenham and West Wickham MRC

 A separate clean DCC power district may help with this.

-2. Using the same MERG pulse decoder modules as the fiddle yard, with the current Seep point motors, will be slightly louder but only be £64.
-When they are back in stock.
-However, some points are on another baseboard, so using the steady state board and CDU's would be necessary for those points.
+2. /initially we will use the same MERG pulse decoder modules as the fiddle yard, with the current Seep point motors, Some points are on the next baseboard, so using the steady state board and CDU's will be necessary.

 Power supply